camunda/camunda-docs/docs/apis-tools/camunda-api-rest/camunda-api-rest-overview.md

 ## API Explorer

-See [the interactive Unified REST API Explorer][unified-api-explorer] for specifications, example requests and responses, and code samples of interacting with the Unified REST API.
+See [the interactive camunda REST API Explorer][camunda-api-explorer] for specifications, example requests and responses, and code samples of interacting with the Camunda 8 REST API.

-[unified-api-explorer]: ./specifications/unified-rest-api.info.mdx
+[camunda-api-explorer]: ./specifications/camunda-8-rest-api.info.mdx